RingCanary/codestral-test-rs/README.md

 # codestral-test-rs

-A Rust application to interact with Codestral API for code completion and Mistral API for chat interactions.
+A Rust application to interact with Codestral API for code completion and Mistral API for chat interactions, with a modular and configurable design.

+## Features
+- Modular API clients for Codestral (code completion) and Mistral (chat)
+- Configuration system with TOML file support
+- Command-line interface for code completion, chat, and configuration management
+- Detailed logging and output generation

 ## Setup Instructions
 1. Clone the repository: